-Next Meeting North Is - Monday june 10th @ Franklin Park, 6.30pm in the cafeteria.
+Next Meeting North Is - Monday 5th August @ Alex park, 6.30pm in the Alex Bar Boardroom.

 The best place to gain an introduction into harness racing is to attend one of the two day beginners courses.
 This course is suitable for those who have little or no experience either handling or driving horses.
 Under the supervision of experienced tutors you will learn how to safely work around the horse and to gear them up.
 Then over the course of the two days you will learn to drive a horse, side by side with one of our tutors in the dual sulkies.
 The course will culminate for you on the second day with a release from behind the mobile barrier in a dual sulky.